gabeklein/expressive-mvc/README.md

 A good idea is to destructure values.
 This keeps intent clear, and avoids unexpected behavior.

-After destructuring though, we might still need access to full state.
+After destructuring though, we still might need access to the full state.
 For this, a `get` and `set` property are defined as a loop-back.

 ### `set`

-We have `set` to assign new values to state.
+Mainly for assigning new values to state.

 ```jsx
 const KitchenCounter = () => {